• 5 (34 Ratings)

 Beautiful landscape at Krishna Katte Earth Dam

 It was an impromptu and unplanned trip but memorable for all of us.
 We thoroughly enjoyed our much needed break.
 We had never expected to see so many animals.
-This prompted me to make a couple of trips to BR Hills thereafter but I was never so lucky.
+This prompted me to make a few more trips to BR Hills thereafter but I was never so lucky.
 However, I am not a person who will give up.
 I will be heading there again soon.

 Frequently Asked Questions: